Evidence vault

 HMRC inspectors want evidence, not explanations

-During an AML supervision visit, inspectors ask to see records — not verbal summaries.
-Having everything retrievable in seconds changes the experience.
+During an AML supervision visit, inspectors ask to see records, decision notes, and evidence.
+Having everything retrievable changes the review experience.

 Scattered files create exposure